TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ## Service Login

-* All TOAST SDK products (including IAP and Log & Crash) are based on a same user ID.
+* All NHN Cloud SDK products (including IAP and Log & Crash) are based on a same user ID.
     * Set user ID with[ToastSdk.setUserId](https://docs.toast.com/ko/TOAST/ko/toast-sdk/getting-started-android/#userid).
     * Cannot make purchases when user ID is not set.
 * It is recommended to set user ID, query unconsumed purchase history, and search enabled subscription products, during service login.